KhubaibSattar/hw1/README.md

 - be comfortable with programming in a high level language, preferably python
 - be comfortable with object oriented programming
 - be able to read and understand technical documentation
-- know that a color image is usually stored in RGB fornmat
+- know that a color image is usually stored in RGB format
-- be able to problem solve
+- be able to solve problems

 ## The Problem Set